srobo/team-emails/SR2024/2023-10-05-kickstart-details.md

 ## Kickstart

-As you already know, [Kickstart][kickstart] is this Saturday 19th October.
+As you already know, [Kickstart][kickstart] is Saturday 21st October.

 The presentation, which will be [livestreamed][livestream], will start at 10am UK time and last for approximately an hour.
 This will explain this